-Three Steps to Becoming a Psychologist in Alaska
+How to Become a Psychologist in Alaska

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

-2. Earn a PsyD or PhD in psychology.
+2. Earn a doctoral degree in psychology.

-Next, the Board requires that you earn a doctoral degree in clinical psychology, counseling psychology, or a specialization considered equivalent by the Board.
+Next, the Board requires that you earn a doctoral degree in clinical psychology, counseling psychology, or a specialization considered equivalent.
 Your doctoral degree can be either a Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD).
-Although both degrees can qualify you for psychology licensure in Alaska, there are some key differences that you can read about on the American Psychological Association’s (APA) website to help you choose which one is best for you.
-Most doctoral programs take four to seven years to complete, depending on your timeline, focus area, and academic decisions.
-The Board requires that you complete the equivalent of three full-time academic years of graduate study at a minimum, with two years in academics and one year in full-time residence at the institution.
-The Board also stipulates that your courses cover a foundation of psychology methodology and history, as well as supervised practicum or laboratory experience and a pre-doctoral internship.
+Although both degrees can qualify you for psychology licensure in Alaska, there are some key differences that can help you choose which one is best for you.
+Regardless of degree type, the Board requires that you complete the equivalent of three full-time academic years of graduate study at a minimum, at least two of which must be completed at the degree-granting school, and at least one of which must be in full-time residence at the institution.
+The institution must be accredited by one of the regional accrediting bodies recognized by the Council for Higher Education Accreditation (CHEA).
+The Board also stipulates that coursework must cover a foundation of psychology methodology and history, as well as supervised practicum or laboratory experience and a 2,000-hour supervised, pre-doctoral internship.

 For more information about the doctoral programs offered in Alaska, see our Psychology Schools in Alaska page.

-2. Complete one year of post-doctoral supervised experience.
+4. Complete one year of post-doctoral supervised experience.

-4. Pass the Alaska psychology licensing exams..
+5. Pass the Alaska psychology licensing exams.

-5. Receive your license from the Board.
+6. Receive your license from the Board.